-Most of Kurma’s cooking is inspired by the flavours of India.
+Most of Kurma’s cooking is inspired by the flavors of India.
 However, every once and a while he diverts to explore the culinary delights of other exotic regions.
 This exquisite muhammara recipe – (or Syrian roasted red pepper and walnut dip), is a shining example of his awesome recipes that will keep you rustling through his books screaming for more inspiration!
-This muhammara recipe is absolutely phenomenal, and bursting with a unique flavour that is memorable.
-If you are looking for a vegan dip that is really different -- this is the one!
+This recipe is absolutely phenomenal, and bursting with a unique flavor that is memorable.
+If you are looking for a vegan dip that is unlike any other -- this is the one!

 This recipe marked my first introduction to pomegranate molasses, which is a thick viscous ruby syrup made from the concentrated juice of tart pomegranates.
-It has a tangy, fruity flavour that is quite particular, and is predominantly used in Middle Eastern dishes.
+It has a tangy, fruity flavor that is quite particular, and is predominantly used in Middle Eastern dishes.
 You can find this at exotic grocers or Middle Eastern food stores.
 It is sometimes labelled as pomegranate syrup.
 Just make sure it is made from 100% pomegranate juice.
-I must admit that the minute I tasted this gorgeous sweet dip on a slice of toasted ciabatta, it was love at first bite; and I have been dipping my snout in the muhammara recipe trough of heaven ever since.
+I must admit that the minute I tasted this gorgeous sweet dip on a slice of toasted ciabatta, it was love at first bite; and I have been rejoicing over this heavenly muhammara recipe ever since.
 I now keep a bottle of pomegranate molasses in my pantry so that I can wow my dinner guests with a taste sensation that is complex and vibrant.

 This dip is traditionally served spread on crusty bread or toast, but tastes fantastic with raw vegetable sticks.
 It also makes a wonderful paste spread on kebabs, burgers, and wraps; or even a rich sweet pasta sauce if thinned out with some olive oil.
 Either way, this recipe is a winner.
 It is just absolutely delicious.